CorsoSystems/corsosystems.github.io/_blogPosts/11-18-2014-simatic-information-server.md

 <h5><b>Business System Integration</b></h5>
-<p>If you have any systems elsewhere in your business you can easily integrate WinCC Performnance Monitor information into their workflows using Siemens' Industrial Data Bridge tool.
+<p>If you have any systems elsewhere in your business you can easily integrate WinCC Performance Monitor information into their workflows using Siemens' Industrial Data Bridge tool.
 Maybe process downtime directly affects product quality testing schedules.
 You can notify your quality technicians of process upsets on particular product runs allowing them to schedule their time more effectively.
 Another example might be when product quality directly affects when shipments will go out and the shipping department can be immediately notified of delays so they can manage customer expectations as soon as necessary to maintain customer agreements.</p>
 <img src="/img/IDB.png" width="300px"/>

 <p>Integrating with your business systems is likely more complicated than implementing Siemens' performance management suite in the first place, however you can work with your IT staff or outside developers to access this data directly from the database.
 We have leveraged this capability for many of our customers with great success.
 All of the data is available for you to use and you can structure your data in the most efficient way possible for your systems.</p>